Minimax Optimal Algorithms with Fixed-$k$-Nearest Neighbors: Regression and Classification

-which are known to be minimax optimal under the H\"older continuity assumption~\citep{Chaudhuri--Dasgupta2014,Sun--Qiao--Cheng2016}.
-In parallel to Remark~\ref{rem:regression_optimal}, the standard $k$-NN classifier is known to achieve these rates for $k=\Th(N^{2\aH/(2\aH+d)})$, and thus the $(M,k)$-NN classifier attains the performance of a standard $\Th(M)$-NN classifier in this sense. \end{remark}
+which are known to be minimax optimal (modulo the multiplicative polylogarithmic factors) under the H\"older continuity assumption~\citep{Chaudhuri--Dasgupta2014,Sun--Qiao--Cheng2016}.
+In parallel to Theorem~\ref{thm:regression} and the following discussion, the standard $k$-NN classifier is known to achieve these rates for $k=\Th(N^{\frac{2\aH}{2\aH+d}})$, and thus the $(k,M)$-NN classifier attains the performance of a standard $\Th(M)$-NN classifier in this sense.

 \begin{remark}[Reduction to regression] For a regression estimate $\etah$, let $\gh$ be the plug-in classifier with respect to $\etah$.
 Then, via the inequality